tomnatt/garethgwynn/cv/index.md

 | Student Radio Award: Best Comedy: Silver - Because Fish Are Funny | 2003 |

 Gareth is a fully paid-up member of the UK Writers' Union, The Writers Guild Of Great Britain (WGGB).

-Audio/video from all shows is available on request.